-Though not required we suggest reading this full post before beginning (including the section about mistakes & tips/tricks at the bottom!):
+We suggest reading this full post before beginning (including the section about mistakes & tips/tricks at the bottom):

-Buffalo plaid is one of my favorite patterns to paint & to start we're going to cover the base of our piece in red.
-With the tray you want to start with the edge.
+Buffalo plaid is one of my favorite patterns to paint, & to start we're going to cover the base of our piece in red.
+With the tray you'll want to start with the edge.
 I like to use the flat brush turned on it's side, the smaller round brush works for the edge lines as well, and then use the large flat to fill in the rest.
-When filling in this & the starter it sometimes helps to add a bit of water to the paint & mix it in to get smoother brush strokes in the large middle area.
+When filling in the tray helps to add a bit of water to the paint & mix it in to get smoother brush strokes in that large area.

-For our ornament & wood slices you'll use the round brush to create the outline 1/4"-1" in from the edge of your piece to get that rustic wood border.
+For the ornament you'll use the round brush to create the outline 1/4"-1" in from the edge of your piece to get that rustic wood border.
 With the natural wood edge it helps to follow the tree rings as you're not creating a perfectly symmetrical shape.
 Then fill in.

-Our wood pieces dry quickly, so give that first coat a few minutes before continuing (if you have our ornament 4 pack this is a good time to go to the next step for one of the other ornaments & come back!).
+Give that first coat a few minutes to dry before continuing (if you have our ornament 4 pack this is a good time to go to the next step for one of the other ornaments & come back!).

-The vertical stripes are a mix of red & a bit of black.
-When it comes to creating that dark red color it helps to start with a small amount of black & add a dot at a time until you get the shade seen here which will look almost like it has a hint of purple.
+The vertical stripes are a mix of red with a touch of black.
+Add a dot at a time until you get the shade similar to what you see here, which will look almost like it has a hint of purple.

-Let that second coat dry & then move on to the horizontal stripes which are solid black.
+Let that second coat dry &, move on to the horizontal stripes, which are solid black.
 Same concept of starting in the middle with one line & working your way out.
-Same process with the edge for the natural wood pieces.

-Both our starter & serving tray kits come with a stencil.
-The word that accompanies each kit is completely optional & please feel free to personalize with your own handwriting/word(s)- we love when our kits are modified to incorporate each painter's own ideas!
-The ornament kit does not come with a stencil, with this project we encourage practicing letter(s) on a piece of paper &/or lightly sketch it on in pencil before painting.
+Our serving tray kits come with a stencil.
+The word that accompanies each kit is completely optional, & please feel free to personalize with your own handwriting/word(s).
+The ornament kit does not come with a stencil, with this project we encourage practicing letter(s) on a piece of paper &/or lightly sketch it on the ornament in pencil or chalk before painting.

 Mistakes: If you make a mistake on the wood, let it dry & go over.
 It's easier to give it a few minutes then go over the paint while wet which leads to mixing.
 If there is a raised bit of paint on your piece dot it with a towel while it's wet so when you do a coat over it it'll lay flat.